Control Where it Goes

 Control Where it Grows

-- Spraying: may not be necessary on patches.
-The City of Portland does this mostly along roadsides, where miles of work prohibits effective pulling.
+- Treat: herbicide may not be necessary on small, local patches.
+The City of Portland treats mostly along roadsides, where miles of work prohibits effective pulling.

-If you’ve got it on your property, and it’s too much to pull, let us know.
+If you’ve got garlic mustard on your Portland city property, and there’s too much to pull, let us know.
 We may be able to help.
 You can download a Permit of Entry form, fill it out and return it by the end of April and we will treat garlic mustard on your property in May or June.
 If the treatment season has ended, we will add your name to our treatment inventory for the following spring.
+All garlic mustard questions can be directed to Mitch Bixby with Environmental Services' Early Detection/Rapid Response Program at 503-823-2989 or firstname.lastname@example.org.